solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-2-Sample-Application-Intro.md

 ### Running the sample lab

-You will find the steps to run the lab in the artifacts repo here: [Sample application tutorial](./../artifacts/00-Sample-App/README.md)
+You will find the steps to run the lab in the artifacts repo here: [Sample application tutorial](https://github.com/Azure/azure-mysql/tree/master/DeveloperGuide/step-1-sample-apps)

-TODO: Replace MS repo link